 After these changes, the government hinted in early 2023 that it would end the Portugal Golden Visa Program.
 However, later announcements confirmed that there would only be Portugal Golden Visa changes, and it would still be available for foreign investors.

-A proposed amendment to Portugal’s Nationality Law could affect the time it takes for Golden Visa holders to apply for citizenship.
-In December 2025, Portugal’s Constitutional Court ruled that changing the required time of residency from 5 years to 10 years for most citizens was constitutional and valid.
+December 2025: Portugal’s Constitutional Court ruled that changing the required time of residency from 5 years to 10 years for most citizens was constitutional and valid.

 Even with recent changes to the rules, Portugal’s Golden Visa program is still available, though with a more limited set of investment options.
 Here’s what you can choose from: